Treatment Program Curriculum

 We teach a number of life skills through the course of treatment here at Continuum Outpatient.
 We believe that learning to set boundaries and find balance in your life are fundamental parts of recovery.

 Throughout the course of treatment, you will learn skills to help you set and maintain boundaries with yourself and the people in your life.
 You will learn how to say no, even when it feels difficult.
-You will also learn about how to balance your life by taking time for yourself and learning to cope with stressful situations without turning to unhealthy coping methods.
+You will also learn how to balance your life by taking time for yourself and coping with stressful situations without turning to unhealthy coping methods.
 Developing these skills will help you find long-term success in recovery.

 Some of the tools used to teach about boundaries include: